jewelsofthought/neshama/site/posts/parashot/45-Vaetchanan_in_depth.md

   </figcaption>
 </figure>

+If, for one moment, our minds could see the spiritual vitality flowing from the utterances of G‑d's mouth into every creation, we would be able to see through the materiality, grossness and tangibility of the creation, for it would be utterly irrelevant in relation to this divine life-force.

 ---

 **In the heavens above and the earth below (4:39)**

 <figure class='quote'>

 Surely we know that the heavens are above us and that the earth is below our feet; why couldn't the Torah, whose every word and letter is measured, simply say "in the heavens and the earth"?

 But here is a lesson in how we are to approach the heavenly and earthly aspects of our own lives.
 In all that pertains to the heavens, to our spiritual achievements, we must look upwards, to those greater than ourselves, and strive to emulate them.
 But as regards our earth, our material possessions and attainments, we must look below us, to those who have less than we do, and be grateful for what we have.